Elizabeth Robbins Stone: Role in Fort Collins development

-A widow again about 64 years of age, Elizabeth played a part in Fort Collin's history in several ways.
+A widow again, about 64 years of age, Elizabeth played a part in Fort Collins' history in several ways.
 She was the first Euro American woman settler who created a sense of community for the soldiers at Camp Collins and the only woman founder of the town of Fort Collins.
 She also created and ran several businesses.

 School

 Shortly after Lewis Stone died Stone heard from her niece that she was recently widowed.
 At Stone's encouragement, Elizabeth Keays came to Colorado with her son, Wilbur and moved in with her.
 Keays described the two-story cabin as a "very comfortable home for this country with three large rooms below and chambers for sleeping rooms."
 She and her young son shared a spare room with its "ingrain carpet, nice bed, window with a nice sunset view."

 Beginning in June 1866, Keays opened the settlement's first school in her aunt's home with 14 students soon after she arrived from Illinois.
 In September, after a school board was formed, she was employed as the sole teacher in the first public school in Fort Collins.
 Abandoned officers' quarters were used as a schoolhouse.
 Elizabeth Keays married Harris Stratton on December 30, 1866, the first wedding ceremony in Fort Collins, and remained in the Old Fort Site in the late 1860s.